buildbot/buildbot/master/docs/developer/database/buildsets.rst

     .. index:: bsdict, bsid

-    Buildsets are indexed by *bsid* and their contents represented as *bsdicts* (buildset dictionaries), with keys
+    Buildsets are indexed by *bsid* and their contents are represented as *bsdicts* (buildset dictionaries), with keys

     * ``bsid``
     * ``external_idstring`` (arbitrary string for mapping builds externally)